 BOAT TECHS OR BURGER FLIPPERS? #1

 It always amazes me how there are so many boat dealers and virtually none of them do a thorough job on repairing your boat.
 Heck, when you look to purchase a new or used boat from one, they don't bother to tell you the very best way to take care of your expensive purchase.
-All they seem to care about is the "ringing the cash resister".
+All they seem to care about is "ringing the cash resister".

 The customer is a really nice man and doesn't seem to be too upset although I told him I would not represent this boat in our sales line up unless he agreed to make it right.

-Keep your boat like you keep your car or truck.
+BOATS NEED TLC. #2 Keep your boat like you keep your car or truck.
 Like your wife, boats need TLC too, more so than a car.
-Dont cover them (sort of) or neglect them mechanically.
+Don't cover them (sort of) or neglect them mechanically.
 You will pay dearly for it later.
 Keep it out of the sun and well ventilated for protection from mildew.
 A breathable full covering boat cover is the best.
 Dont forget to use 303 protectant from mildew on all the vinyls and plastic surfaces.
 Compound, polish, sealer glaze and wax the gel coat surface to seal it from stains and mildew as well.
 When it comes to sell or trade, it will possibly draw as much as it sold for new.

 SPRING HAS SPRUNG. #3

-Finally, the long waited season has arrived.
+Finally, the long awaited season has arrived.
 All of nature's colors are fresh and vivid.
 How about your boat?
 Is it fresh and vivid?
 Get that baby ready to go, time's awaste'n people!
 Give it a bath, a good polish job, charge the battery and fill the tank.

+Covid Cure!
 Yes Spring has Sprung #4

-But everyone is sitting inside their house and not out in the open fresh air distancing themselves in a boat!
+Everyone is sitting inside their house and not out in the open fresh air distancing themselves in a boat!
 Then they end up drinking the bourbon and hugging the bottle because they are destitute.
 The way to feel great again is buy a boat.
 That's all they have to do is buy a boat.
 We make it so so so so simple!
 OUR boat sales are all outside and bourbon is not needed.
 A reeeally smart buyer would take serious advantage of this time and purchase a great boat for penny's on the dollar.
-Normally we wouldnt be considering giving these boats away but this crap has killed the economy.
-You are getting FAT and wont be able to get up on your board this summer.
+Normally we wouldn't be considering giving these boats away but this crap has killed the economy.
+You are getting FAT and won't be able to get up on your board this summer.
 So get off the couch, turn the tv off, yes you can bring the bottle with you and come see us.
 We are on the water so a test drive is super easy.
 With financing and insurance available on the spot, we can wave bye bye to you with your new purchase all in the same day.
 Remember "IT JUST DONT GET NO GOODER THAN RPMSPORTS".

 BOATS ARE NOT OFFERED IN VENDING MACHINES. #5

 Sorry to say this to everyone, but it's so true.
 Unlike the simple purchasing of a car or truck, you are pretty much "throwing the dice" if you try to buy a boat over the phone or internet.
 Actually I think you're nuts to try and really crazy to do so.
 They will come pick you up and take you to the looney farm.
 Even purchasing a new boat has some risks because boats come equipped with so many varying options, options from the builder and ADD-ON options from the dealer.
 NADA can not keep up will all of the add ons that are available today for a boat.
 When it comes to a used boat purchase, no telling what the previous owner has done to his boat or what he has modified.
 People are not near as familiar with boats as they are with cars and trucks.
 How in the heck can you try before you buy if you push a button on a vending machine for a boat that is going to drop down ready for you to drive off with?
 Dont be a fool.
 Go to a reputable dealer, talk with a salesman and tell them how you are going to boat this summer and let them guide you to the right design boat especially for you and your family.
-We've been selling boats for 53 years this summer and have learned how people play on the water.
+We've been selling boats for 54 years this summer and have learned how people play on the water.
 And dont buy a boat unless you can test drive it first.
 RPMSports is directly on the water.
 Remember "IT JUST DONT NO GOODER THAN RPMSPORTS".

 FORM OVER FUNCTION #6.